Diegopie/local-weather-forecast/README.md

 [Weather Forecast](https://diegopie.github.io/java-script-timed-quiz/) is hosted on GitHub pages.

-## Outcome:
+## Outcome

+This weather application was a great way to practice working with APIs.
 It took my some time to get APIs wrapped around my head and this project was a great way to get comfortable with them.
 There are more complexities to APIs that i'd like to explore, and my CSS skills definitely need some polish, but I am happy with the results and am eager to apply what I've learned.

-## Collaborators:
+## Collaborators

 A very special thank you to the Bootstrap, Moment JS, and OpenWeather teams for making this application possible.